-Below are templates provided to help the responsible person to prepare a fire risk assessment.
-These are intended as a guide only, and may not be suitable for all premises.
+These templates are intended as a guide only, and may not be suitable for all premises:

 This requires the responsible person to notify the service of any proposed changes which may increase risk on the premises.
 They are issued when we consider the premises constitute a serious risk if changes are made.
-This does not mean the responsible person has failed to comply with the Fire Safety Order 2005.
+This does not mean the responsible person has failed to comply with the Regulatory Reform Order 2005.

-This is issued where the responsible person has failed to comply with the Fire Safety Order 2005.
+This is issued where the responsible person has failed to comply with the Regulatory Reform Order 2005.
 It outlines the corrective measures the responsible person is legally obliged to complete within a set timescale, in order to comply with the law.

 This is issued where the use of the premises may constitute an imminent risk of death or serious injury to the persons using them.
 This may be a restriction of use, or a prohibition of a specific use of all or part of the premises.